kemar-art/My-Portfolio/README.md

 # My Portfolio

-> This is the first project of my portfolio.
-It has no functionally as yet.

-> This project was to show my knowledge of what I have learned on HTML, CSS, and using flexbox.
+> I have now added the second page to my portfolio project, on this page my proficiency will desplay.
+But still no functionality added to the page as yet.

 ## Built With